aqadr/Structure-From-Motion-form-Line-Points/README.md

   2. Camera pose estimation from the minimum 3 3D-2D lines correspondences from the papers:
     a.
 "Pose Determination from Line-to-Plane Correspondences: Existance Condition and Closed Form Solutions"
     b.
-"Pose Estimation from Line Correspondences: A Complete Analysis and A Series of Solutions"
+"Pose Estimation from Line Correspondences: A Complete Analysis and A Series of Solutions" ** Need to implement RANSAC and the least square methods for robust pose estimation
 Dependencies:
   Eigen linear algebra library